Hepno/HepnosEssentials/README.md

 1.5: Added permissions

-**Download:** As the plugin is not anywhere near finished there is no download available (yet).
-Feel free to compile the plugin yourself if you'd like to try it.
+**Download:** The download is coming soon onto SpigotMC once I've finished a few more features, feel free to compile the plugin yourself.